CheesecakeTV/SwiftGUI/README.md

 # Not even close to being finished
-But I'd love to hear your suggestions.
+But I'd love to read your suggestions.

 # swiftGUI